pedrogonoring1/cnpj-format-site/README.md

 # Format
-This is a site for format CPNJ.
+This is a site for format CNPJ.

 The Format site is very easy to use, because, paste the CNPJ in input text and click on button "Formatar".
 Ready!
 The site copies for you automatically.
 Fast and easy.